Eva Hubback: Early life

 Eva Marian Spielmann was born on 13 April 1886, daughter of Sir Meyer Spielmann (1856–1936).
-Sir Meyer was one of the three surviving sons of the eight children of banker Adam Spielmann (1812–1869), who had emigrated from Schokken (now Skoki), near Posen (now Poznan) with his own two brothers.
+Sir Meyer was one of the three surviving sons of the eight children of banker Adam Spielmann (1812–1869), who had emigrated from Schokken (now Skoki), near Posen (now Poznań) with his own two brothers.
 Eva was therefore the niece of the civil engineer turned art-connoisseur Sir Isidore Spielmann (1854–1925) as well as the renowned art-critic Marion Spielmann (1856–1936) and his wife, the children's author Mabel Spielmann (1862–1938).
 Through them she was related to the great dynasties of Montagu/Samuel and of Sebag-Montefiore.

 She was educated at Saint Felix School, Southwold, Suffolk and Newnham College, Cambridge, graduating in 1908 with first class honours in the Economics tripos.

 In February 1911 she married Francis William Hubback (1884–1917).
 They had three children, Diana, Rachel and David, before her husband died in February 1917 of wounds received in action during World War I.

 She was director of economic studies at Newnham and Girton from 1916 to 1917.